haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 future features and requirements.

-For example, `Cabal` does not currently have proper support for cross-compilation, because it does not make a clear distinction between the host and target.
+For example, `Cabal` does not currently have proper support for cross-compilation, because it does not make a clear distinction between the build and host.
 This means the `Custom` build-type currently leads to issues with cross-compilation, and in the first instance, the new design may inherit the same limitations.
 This is a bigger cross-cutting issue that needs its own analysis and design.